Fairfield West: Recreational areas

-The Endeavour Sports Reserve, located near Orphan School Creek, is a large floodlit urban park and a sports ground that features shared soccer, cricket, league and hockey fields, and four tennis courts.
+The Endeavour Sports Reserve, located near the confluence of Orphan School Creek and Green Valley Creek, is a large floodlit urban park and a sports ground that features shared soccer, cricket, league and hockey fields, and four tennis courts.
 The vegetation along the creek side has been identified by the NSW National Parks and Wildlife Service as a Cumberland Plain Endangered Ecological Community.
 The narrow woodland strip, which border the creek, feature a walking/cycling path, and are dominated by Eucalyptus moluccana and Eucalyptus tereticornis trees.
 Although not in the suburb, Brenan Park is adjacent to the northeastern vicinity of Fairfield West.

-Population
+Demographics

 At the 2021 census, there were 12,981 residents in Fairfield West.

 The most common ancestries were Vietnamese (17.7%), Assyrian (11.9%), Chinese (8.8%), Australian (8.4%) and English (8.4%).

 38.1% of people were born in Australia.
 The next most common countries of birth were Iraq (18.0 %), Vietnam (12.7%),Syria (4.7%), Cambodia (2.9%) and Lebanon (1.3%).

 In Fairfield West 23.0% of people spoke only English at home.
 Other languages spoken at home included Vietnamese (18.9%), Assyrian Neo-Aramaic (11.4%), Arabic (11.2%), Chaldean Neo-Aramaic (6.3%) and Spanish (3.0%).
-If the Assyrian and Chaldean varieties were combined, then Neo-Aramaic will be the second most common spoken language at 17.7%.
+If both the Assyrian and Chaldean varieties were combined, then Neo-Aramaic (Sureth) will be the second most common spoken language at 17.7%.

 The top responses for religious affiliation were Catholic (35.1%), Buddhism (14.5%), No Religion (12.8%), Unstated (7.1%) and Assyrian Church of the East (6.0%).
 The majority of dwellings (88.3%) were separate houses, with the remainder of dwellings being semi-detached or townhouses.